conversejs/pluggable.js/README.md

     myapp.registerplugin('my-plugin', {

         overrides: {
-            // overrides mentioned here will be picked up by converse.js's
+            // overrides mentioned here will be picked up by Pluggable's
-            // plugin architecture they will replace existing methods on the
+            // plugin architecture, they will replace existing methods on the
             // relevant objects or classes.
             //
+            // When overriding a method or function, you can still call the
+            // original as an attribute on `this._super`.
+To properly call it
+            // as if it was never overridden, you can call it with
+            // `.apply(this, arguments)`.
+            //
-            // new functions which don't exist yet can also be added.
+            // New functions which don't exist yet can also be added.

             shownotification: function () {
                 /* override shownotification to also play a sound */
                 playsound();
-                // call the super method so that the notification is also shown. this._super.shownotification.applyt(this, arguments);
+                // call the super method so that the notification is also shown. this._super.shownotification.apply(this, arguments);
             },
         },